kyma-project/api-gateway/docs/user/custom-resources/apirule/v2alpha1/04-15-api-rule-access-strategies.md

 Once you define the provider in the Istio configuration, you can reference it in the APIRule CR.

 ### Securing an Endpoint with **extAuth**
+This configuration allows access to the `/get` path of the `user-service` service.
+Based on this APIRule, a `CUSTOM` Istio AuthorizationPolicy is created with the `ext-auth-provider` provider, securing access.

 ```yaml
 apiVersion: gateway.kyma-project.io/v2alpha1